ADOBE EXPERIENCE MANAGER (AEM) COMPONENTS

 dialog.less

-In the clientlib-dialog folder, create a .content.xml to define the client library properties.
+In the clientlib-dialog folder, create this .content.xml to define the client library properties.
 Note that the jcr:root element contains the categories attribute [myproject.cmpconfig.dialog] for the dialog’s extraClientLibs mapping.

 .content.xml